archethic-foundation/libjs/README.md

 ## API

-  ### derivatePublicKey(seed, index, curve)
+  ### derivateKeyPair(seed, index, curve)

-  It creates a new keypair and extract the public key into hexadecimial format
+  It creates a new keypair into hexadecimial format

   - `seed` is hexadecimal encoding or ArrayBuffer representing the transaction chain seed to be able to derivate and generate the keys
   - `index` is the number of transactions in the chain, to generate the actual and the next public key (see below the cryptography section)